hadronomy/npda/README.md

 ## Docs

-This project implements algorithms for the Vehicle Routing Problem with Transshipments for Solid Waste Collection with Transfer Stations (VRPT-SWTS).
-See the [docs](/docs/P5_DAA_VRPT_2024_2025.pdf) pdf for more information about the assignment and [summary](/docs/summary.md) for a detailed problem description.
+This project implements a NPDA (Non-Deterministic Push Down Automata).
+See the [docs](/docs/CC_2526_Practica1.pdf) pdf for more information about the assignment.

+The automata is implemented to work with, empty stack finalization and with final state finalization.

 ## Requirements